Normandy in Summer: Omaha Beach at Dawn, Mont Saint-Michel at High Tide, and the Cider Route Between

 - Price: Free

-Built on the site where Joan of Arc was burned at the stake on May 30, 1431.
-The modern church (1979) resembles an overturned boat with stained glass from the 16th-century church destroyed in WWII.
+Built on the site where Joan was burned on May 30, 1431.
+The modern church (1979) resembles an overturned boat, with 16th-century stained glass from the church destroyed in WWII.

 Historial Jeanne d'Arc